Life Insurance After Retirement: What Canadians Need to Know

 Now that you’re retired, you probably have at least one term life insurance policy behind you, and you’re wondering about the advantages of term vs permanent.

-Regardless of age, the usual guidelines apply: consider term life insurance to cover temporary obligations and permanent life insurance to cover indefinite ones.
-And if your life insurance needs fall somewhere in the middle, we’ve got a hack: convertible term life insurance.
+Consider term life insurance to cover temporary obligations and permanent life insurance to cover indefinite ones.
+If your needs fall somewhere in the middle, convertible term life insurance may help you keep options open.
+Guaranteed issue life insurance may be worth considering if traditional coverage isn’t available to you.

-“Generally, between the ages of 50 and 60, you’re coming to the end of your first term and considering whether to get term into retirement age or opt in for a more expensive whole-life plan that’s going to act as final expense coverage whenever you pass away.” — Erik Heidebrecht, Customer Service Manager & Licensed Insurance Advisor
+β€œGenerally, between the ages of 50 and 60, you’re coming to the end of your first term and considering whether to get term into retirement age or opt in for a more expensive whole-life plan that’s going to act as final expense coverage whenever you pass away.” β€” Erik Heidebrecht, Customer Service Manager & Licensed Insurance Advisor

 Term life insurance for retirees